 Rhodes College strictly prohibits possession of weapons of any type by students, employees or visitors on all College property, including but not limited to firearms, B-B guns, pellet guns, bows and arrows, hunting knives, explosives or any other object that could be used as a deadly weapon.
-(Tennessee Code Annotated defines weapons.)
+(Weapons are defined in the Tennessee Code Annotated.)

 Violators (including those individuals with valid Tennessee gun carry permits) are subject to suspension, expulsion, termination, or any combination of appropriate sanctions.

-The sole exception to this policy is that Rhodes College complies with Tennessee Code Annotated § 39-17-1313.
-In accordance with the TCA § 39-17-1313, the holder of a valid handgun carry permit recognized in Tennessee may transport and store a firearm or firearm ammunition in the permit holder's motor vehicle if:
+The sole exception to this policy is that Rhodes College complies with Tennessee Code Annotated $\S$ 39-17-1313.

+In accordance with TCA § 39-17-1313, a person who has a valid enhanced handgun carry permit or concealed handgun carry permit or who lawfully carries a handgun pursuant to § 39-17-1307(g) may, unless expressly prohibited by federal law, transport and store a firearm or firearm ammunition in the person's motor vehicle if:

-- 1. The permit holder's vehicle is parked in located where it is permitted to be; and - 2.
-The firearm or ammunition being transported or stored in the vehicle: - Is kept from ordinary observation if the permit holder is in the vehicle; - Is kept from ordinary observation and locked within the trunk, glove box, or interior of the person's motor vehicle or a container securely affixed to the vehicle if the permit holder is not in the vehicle.
+- 1. The person's vehicle is parked and located where it is permitted to be; and - 2.
+The firearm or ammunition being transported or stored in the vehicle: - Is kept from ordinary observation if the person is in the vehicle; - Is kept from ordinary observation and locked within the trunk, glove box, or interior of the person's motor vehicle or a container securely affixed to the vehicle if the person is not in the vehicle.

-The community should immediately report violations of this to Campus Safety at 843-3880.
+Any violation of this policy should be reported immediately to Campus Safety at 843-3880.
 Prohibition of such weapons extends to the property and/or vehicles controlled by an individual while on College property if that individual is not in compliance with TCA § 39-17-1313.
 Questions regarding this policy should be directed to the Director of Campus Safety or the Chief Human Resources Officer.